Disappearance of Marvin Clark

-Marvin Alvin Clark (c.
-1852 – disappeared October 30, 1926) was an American man who disappeared under mysterious circumstances while en route to visit his daughter in Portland, Oregon during the Halloween weekend, 1926.
-Clark's case has the distinction of being the oldest active missing person case in the United States.
+On October 30, 1926, Marvin Alvin Clark, an American man, disappeared under mysterious circumstances while traveling to visit his daughter in Portland, Oregon during the Halloween weekend.
+Clark's case is considered the oldest active missing person case in the United States.

-On October 30, 1926, Clark departed his home in Tigard, Oregon to meet his daughter in downtown Portland.
-He never arrived to meet his daughter, and none of his family made contact with him that day.
-Some witnesses claimed to have seen Clark at a bus terminal in Portland that day, dressed in a dark suit and slacks.
-Over a week later, on November 9, Clark's wife Mary received a postcard from Bellingham, Washington, apparently sent from her husband.
-Several witnesses in the area claimed to have seen him there between November 2 and 3.
+Clark left his home in Tigard, Oregon, that afternoon to meet his daughter in downtown Portland.
+He never arrived, and no family members had contact with him that day.
+Several witnesses later claimed to have seen him at a bus terminal, dressed in a dark suit and slacks.
+More than a week later, on November 9, Clark's wife, Mary, received a postcard from Bellingham, Washington, apparently sent by her husband.
+Witnesses in Bellingham reported seeing him there on November 2 and 3.

-In 1986, a John Doe was discovered in a wooded area between Portland and Tigard; these remains were estimated to have been between 35 and 55 years old at the time of death, and several mementos from the late-19th and early-20th centuries were discovered along with the body, leading detectives to suspect the remains were Clark's.
-Reports of this potential connection made national headlines in 2011.
-However, in 2018, it was determined through DNA testing that these remains were not those of Clark.
-His whereabouts remain unknown.
+In 1986, loggers discovered a John Doe in a wooded area between Portland and Tigard.
+The remains were estimated to be been between 35 and 55 years old, and several personal items dating to the late 19th and early 20th centuries were found nearby.
+These artifacts led detectives to suspect the remains might be Clark's, and the possible connection drew national attention in 2011.
+However, DNA in 2018 confirmed that the remains were not his.
+Clark's whereabouts remain unknown.

 Timeline

 Background

-According to U.S. census records, Marvin Clark was born circa 1852 in Marion County, Iowa.
+According to U.S. census records, Marvin Alvin Clark was born circa 1852 in Marion County, Iowa.
 (Note: While the National Missing and Unidentified Persons System notes Clark's age as 69 at the time of his disappearance, United States Census records from 1920 list his birth year as 1852.)
-Both of Clark's parents were from New York.
-Clark moved to Oregon with his wife, Mary, as early as 1910; according to the 1910 U.S. census, he resided in the community of Holbrook.
-Clark was at one time the town marshal of Linton, a district that would later become part of Portland.
+Both of his parents were from New York.
+Clark moved to Oregon with his wife, Mary, by 1910; the 1910 census lists him as a resident of Holbrook.
+He was at one time the town marshal of Linton, a district that would eventually become part of Portland.